Gian Carlo Menotti: Middle career: 1950–1969

-Menotti's founded the Festival of Two Worlds in Spoleto, Italy in 1958.
+Menotti founded the Festival of Two Worlds in Spoleto, Italy in 1958.
 His compositional output slowed as his duties as director of the festival consumed his time.
 He wrote the libretti for Barber's one act opera A Hand of Bridge and Lukas Foss's Introductions and Good-byes, both of which premiered together at the Festival of Two Worlds in 1959.
 He later revised the libretto for Barber's Antony and Cleopatra (1966).
 Albert Husson adapted his first dramatic play without music, A Copy of Madame Aupic (1943), into a French language play which premiered in Paris in 1959.
 Music critic Joel Honig served as his personal secretary during the late 1950s.

-The year 1963 was a particularly busy one for Menotti.
+1963 was a particularly busy year for Menotti.
 His television opera Labyrinth was premiered by the NBC Opera Theatre.
 Unlike Amahl and the Night Visitors, this opera was never intended to be transferred from television to the stage and was written with the intention of utilizing special camera effects that were unique to television.
 That same year the opera The Last Savage premiered at the Opéra-Comique in Paris, and that work was given a lavish production at the Metropolitan Opera in 1964.
 This opera was disparaged by the French and American press, but was particularly well received for performances at opera houses in Italy in succeeding years.
 Also in 1963, his cantata The Death of the Bishop of Brindisi concerning the Children's Crusade of 1212 premiered at the Cincinnati May Festival to good reviews.

 Menotti wrote a chamber opera, Martin's Lie (1964) under commissioned by CBS for American television.
 Although not initially conceived as a work for the stage, the opera premiered in a live theatrical performance on June 3, 1964, at the Bristol Cathedral for the opening of the 17th annual Bath International Music Festival.
 The opera was subsequently filmed with the same cast for television under the direction of Kirk Browning, and was broadcast nationally by CBS for the opera's United States premiere on May 30, 1965.

 In 1967 Thomas Schippers succeeded Menotti as director of the Festival of Two Worlds, although he continued on as President of the festival's board of directors for several more decades.
 That same year Menotti's song cycle Canti della lontananza was given its premiere at Hunter College by soprano Elisabeth Schwarzkopf for whom the work was written.
 He composed music for the 1968 production of William Shakespeare's Romeo and Juliet at the Théâtre National Populaire with director Michael Cacoyannis.
 In 1969 the children's opera Help, Help, the Globolinks! premiered at the Hamburg State Opera, and the work was performed at the Santa Fe Opera and the New York City Opera the year after.